5 Ways to Increase Transfer Speed of USB 3.0 External Hard Drive

 The file system type affects the external hard drive transfer speed deeply.
 Storage devices with NTFS work faster and more efficiently for file copy and file transfer.
 Thus, the most useful way to increase USB 3.0 external hard drive speed is to convert the USB 3.0 external hard drive from FAT32 to NTFS.

-Professional partition magic software - EaseUS Partition Master can help.
+Free partition magic software - EaseUS Partition Master Free can help.
 It enables you to convert the external hard drive to the NTFS file system within three simple steps.
-This disk management tool has many other highlights:
+This powerful disk management tool has many other highlights:

 - Migrate OS to SSD or HDD